bsiepe/ids-meta-replication/README.md

 - `functions.R` contains auxiliary functions used for reproducibility analyses.

 ### `/data/`
 Contains all raw data used.
+As we simply load all data from the original repository, we did not reupload those files here.

 ### `/models`
 Contains all original models, and our replications.
-TODO check if this is too large.

-## Citation

-Please cite as TODO
+As these files are too large for GitHub, we uploaded them to associated project on the [Open Science Framework](https://osf.io/ukfrc/) and provide a script to download them from the OSF.
+Alternatively, you can re-run our quarto files to obtain all models.

-## Reproduce
+## Authors
-TODO update docker and makefile for final versions

-If you have installed Docker and Make, you can use the following files to reproduce the main results within a Docker container:

-Run `make docker` from the root directory of this git repository.
-This will install all necessary dependencies using the `Dockerfile` and `Makefile`.
-RStudio Server can then be opened from a browser (<http://localhost:8787>), and `original_analysis.qmd` and `robustness_replication.qmd` can then be rerun.
+Björn S. Siepe, Matthias Kloft, Semih Can Aktepe, Björn S. Siepe